oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-012a.png "List of distinct usernames present in the simulation logs")

-6. Although we only used Simulation mode on a **CONNECT** rule, we could have used this on a Realm to show what violations we would had
+6. Although you only used Simulation mode on a **CONNECT** rule, you could have used this on a Database Vault realm to show what violations you would had if there were no authorized participants/owners in the realm.

-7. Before moving to the next lab, we will clean out the simulation logs and remove the Command Rule
+7. Before moving to the next lab, you will clean out the simulation logs and remove the Command Rule

     ````
     <copy>./dv_purge_sim_logs.sh</copy>